rkkoszewski/hassio-mqtt-server-telemetry/README.md

     4. sudo systemctl enable system-telemetry-sensor.service
     5. sudo systemctl start system-telemetry-sensor.service

+## To cross compile for AsusWRT
+Tested on an Asus RT-AC68U.
+Before the compilation step set the following environment variables:

+set GOOS=linux
+set GOARCH=arm
+set GOARM=5

 ## Extra's
 You can reduce the size of the binary by commenting out the drivers used in driver/driver.go.
 This might be improved in the future by using compiler flags.